roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-02 ****** bysadkins116© I would like to thank the volunteer editors that helped me with this story.
+I would like to thank the volunteer editors that helped me with this story.
 I would also like to thank all of you who responded to the first chapter.
 I hope this chapter meets your expectations.

  *****